bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build-REQUIREMENTS.md

 # GitHub Action for Container Building and Registry Management

 ## Objective
-Create a GitHub V3 Action and supporting makefile rules to build Docker containers and manage them in the GitHub Container Registry.
+Create a GitHub V3 Action, supporting Console Makefile rules, and a User Guide to build Docker containers and manage them in the GitHub Container Registry.

 ## Components
 1. GitHub Action for building and uploading containers
-2. Makefile rules for:
+2. Console Makefile rules for:
    - Triggering and monitoring the action
    - Querying build status
    - Listing registry images
    - Deleting specific registry images
+3. User Guide for setup and usage

 ## Detailed Requirements